Prostatic artery embolization (PAE) is a minimally invasive procedure option utilized to treat the benign prostatic hyperplasia (BPH).

-PAE has been used for controlling prostatic haemorrhage (such as those associated prostate cancer) since 1970.
+PAE has been used for controlling prostatic hemorrhage (such as those associated prostate cancer) since 1970.
 However, its use in the treatment of lower urinary tract symptoms (LUTS) related to benign prostatic hypertrophy in human was first published in 2010 by Carnevale et al. 3 following several articles on PAE based on animal studies.

 Recognised complications include:

 - groin complications, such as hematoma or femoral artery pseudoaneurysm

 Symptomatic relief starts to occur within days in most cases of LUTS5, and side effects are generally mild.
 The typical urosurgical complication such as bleeding requiring transfusion, bladder incontinence, and erectile dysfunction, have not been reported with PAE.
 Quality of life scores suggest that patients are quite satisfied with their urinary symptoms following the treatment 5.

 - 1. Sun F, Sánchez FM, Crisóstomo V et-al. Benign prostatic hyperplasia: transcatheter arterial embolization as potential treatment-preliminary study in pigs.
 Radiology.
 2008;246 (3): 783-9. doi:10.1148/radiol.2463070647 - Pubmed citation